BadrishAnanth/BadrishAnanth/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello, my name is Badrish Ananth and I am a incoming freshman at UCI majoring in Computer Science.
-I am a full-stack software developer.
-Besides programming, I have an immense interest in music.

-- 🔭 I’m currently interested in artificial intelligence and machine learning
-- 💬 Collaborate with me over tech, algorithms, career, and music
+I am a backend developer with an interests in Machine Learning.
+Some models that I have worked with are yolo, maskRCNN.

-- 📫 How to reach me: badrishananth@gmail.com
+- How to reach me: badrishananth@gmail.com
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him

 **Languages and Tools:**